lenewsad/IntuneEDU/IntuneEDU/what-are-tenants.md

 ## Certificate management

 Tenant admins can give users secured access to resources through VPN or Wi-Fi with _certificates_.
 However, certificate management is not available from the Intune for Education portal.
 Instead, you will need to use the full Intune portal.
-Find out more about the [full experience managing certificates with Intune](https://docs.microsoft.com/intune/deploy-use/secure-resource-access-with-certificate-profiles).

 ## Troubleshooting